kescull/immunopeptidogenomics/README.md

 |Optional:||
 ---|---
--f|Use to specify a suffix for the output gtf file (default is ‘_alt’) -h|print help
+-s|Use to specify a suffix for the output gtf file (default is ‘_alt’) -h|print help

 **Output**: liftover gtf file